COPtoLON/KB/Career/Resume.md

 <br>

-### B.Sc. in Mathematical Physics
+### B.Sc. in Mathematical Physics	(X)
 **University of Copenhagen | Copenhagen, Denmark | September 2019- April 2021**
 - *Resigned to transfer to the bachelor degree in Mathematical Statistics.*
-- First year project: "Dark matter detection in rotational spiral galaxies" ~ MatLab, object detection, astrophysics of rotational spiral galaxies. - First year project on calculating the rotational speed of spiral galaxies, to estimate dark matter densities.
+- **First year project:** "Dark matter detection in rotational spiral galaxies" ~ MatLab, object detection, astrophysics of rotational spiral galaxies. - First year project on calculating the rotational speed of spiral galaxies, to estimate dark matter densities.
 We used a machine learning algorithm to identify certain types of stars from a black-white image of a spiral galaxy, then calculated the rotational speeds, to show that the corresponding mass of the galaxy was insufficient to obtain such speeds.
 - Relevant Coursework: Introductory Thermodynamics, Electrodynamics, Quantum Mechanics, Advanced Quantum Mechancis, Galactic Astrophysics, Complex analysis

 **Note: On this education I have had experience with Matlab, R, physics, astrophysics and mathematical physics work**